nablarch/nablarch-document/en/application_framework/application_framework/libraries/database/database.rst

   .. important::

-    This function is used when the search conditions change depending on the input contents of the user, such as the search screen of a Web application.
+    This function is used when the search conditions change depending on the input contents of the user, such as the search screen of a web application.
     It is not used to standardize multiple SQLs that differ only in conditions.
     If standardized, since the function may cause unexpected bugs when SQL is changed, be sure to define multiple SQL.